Cast2023/cast/documentation/git_dev.md

 * `git pull origin BRANCH_NAME`

   ## Git workflow 1
-* Add a new remote repository to local repo
+* Add a new remote repository to a local repo
   * `git remote add  CERTAIN_LINK`
 * When you are merging, you might have to use `--allow-unrelated-histories` flag
   * `git fetch origin`
   * `git merge origin/master`

-* Create a new branch `feature/create-awesome` from master branch
+* Create a new branch `feature/create-awesome` from the master branch
   * `git checkout -b feature/create-awesome master`
 * In branch `feature/create-awesome` start work work work....
 * Commit changes